-That’s one rep. Repeat this movement for 40 seconds on the leftt side, then switch sides, for the second set.
+That’s one rep. Repeat this movement for the timed interval, then switch sides for the second set.

-Modification: Follow Rachel on the left and stay standing throughout the entire movement.
-Perform a staggered stance dumbbell swing instead of kneeling swing.
+Modification: Option to remain standing throughout the entire movement.
+Perform a staggered stance dumbbell swing instead of a kneeling swing.

 Targets: Arms, triceps (back of the arms), shoulders, back, glutes, abs and core.

 Stand with feet hip-distance apart, core engaged and soft bend in your knees.

 Hold one dumbbell vertically between your hands overhead.

 Bend your elbows to a 90-degree angle, bringing the dumbbell behind your head.
 Think ‘hide the dumbbell, show the dumbbell,’ if you were watching yourself in a mirror.
 Keep your elbows close to your ears throughout the entire movement (don’t let your elbows flare out as you fatigue).